Mark Tuan: 2014–2020: Debut and solo activities in China

-Activities in China

-Tuan's increasing presence in the Chinese market began in 2018 with attending photoshoots, events and interviews.
-In January 2019, the variety show Change Your Life (重量级改变) marked Tuan's first television appearance in mainland China.
+Tuan's increasing presence in the Chinese market began in 2018 with photoshoots, participation in events and interviews.
+In January 2019, the variety show Change Your Life (重量级改变) marked his first television appearance in mainland China.
 On April 11, 2019, Tuan attended the Weibo Starlight Awards in Hong Kong and won the Hot Star Award.

-Tuan held his first ever set of fan meetings in China, titled "On Your Mark" from 2019 to 2020.
-On July 20, 2019, he held the first of his solo fan meeting in Nanjing, China which sold out all 3,000 seats.
-It was reported that the tickets for the event sold out within the first minute.
+In 2019, Tuan toured China for his first set of fan meetings, titled "On Your Mark".
+The first one in Nanjing was held on July 20, 2019, and sold out all 3,000 seats within the first minute.
 The event also saw the signing of his first photobook, Mark Yixia, which had been earlier released on June 30.
-He then went on to a September 14 fan meeting in Chengdu, China the same year.
-As both the shows were well received by local fans, they were followed by an additional and final stop in Shanghai, China on January 11, 2020.
-On the day of the last fan meeting, he released his first Chinese single, "Outta My Head", officially debuting as a solo artist.
+The second fan meeting was held on September 14 in Chengdu.
+As both the shows were well received by local fans, they were followed by an additional and final stop in Shanghai on January 11, 2020.
+On the day of the last fan meeting, he released his first Chinese single, "Outta My Head".
 His second single, titled "Never Told You" (从未对你说过), was released as a charity single on White Day.
-"Never Told You" was released in collaboration with the China Children's Charity Relief Foundation, and their partnership also saw the sale of a sweater in collaboration with ETET to help children in Heqing County in Yunnan Province.

-Promoting in four countries (China, South Korea, Japan and Thailand), he has had many endorsement deals across China, and Vivo in Thailand alongside group member BamBam.
-This includes becoming the brand ambassador in China for Davines in April 2019 and Mentholatum on May 27, 2020 for Mentholatum Acnes, having previously endorsed Mentholatum's Lip Tiara in December 2019, which was restocked multiple times due to the high demand.
-In August 2020, Tuan became the brand ambassador for China Unicom, a large telecommunications operator in China.

 From June 15 until August 28, 2020, Tuan appeared on eight episodes of Huya Super Idol League Season 10 as "Gamer Mark".